 We are one of the UK’s top 20 research universities and the latest Research Excellence Framework (REF) results show that Strathclyde has major strengths in science, engineering, business and the humanities.

-The Faculty of Engineering have established an undergraduate network to support students and a Women in Science and Engineering Committee to support staff.
+The Faculties of Engineering and Science have established a Women in Science and Engineering Committee to support staff.

 The University has attained a Bronze institutional Athena SWAN award, 8 departments hold a Bronze departmental award (Architecture, Chemical & Process Engineering, Design, Manufacture and Engineering Management, Electronic & Electrical Engineering, Mathematics & Statistics, Mechanical and Aerospace Engineering, Physics and Strathclyde Institute of Pharmacy & Biomedical Sciences) and 1 holds a silver award (Civil and Environmental Engineering).